 5. Improve Your Habits At Work

-Take your good environmental habits into your office and influence your colleagues too.
-Take public transport or practice walking to work, especially if the distance is few kilometers away from your home.
-You may persuade your colleagues to do it gradually and then often.
-You only do not help the environment; you have become fit as well.
+Take your good environmental habits into your office and influence your colleagues.
+Take public transport or practice walking to work, especially if the distance is a few kilometers from your home.

-During office works, practice turning off the lights and ACs during the noon break.
-You may also want to consider shutting down your computer rather than putting it to sleep or logging off or any other appliances which are not in use when you’re at work.
-These habits are easy to practice, and you never know your company will have gratified you for your initiative.
+During office work, practice turning off the lights and ACs during the noon break.
+You may also want to consider shutting down your computer rather than putting it to sleep, logging off, or other appliances not used at work.

 6. Educate and shape the Future Generations